-“Connecting Acoustic Spaces” are 6 sound and light glass sculptures with a multichannel soundscape created with ca.500 collected audio recordings from 6 continents, including 40 countries, including 140 cities and towns around the world since the corona lockdown in Europe.
-Dating from March 2020 till March 2021.
-I invited artists, friends, colleagues and people to send me recordings of their acoustic environments.
+"Connecting Acoustic Spaces" is an installation comprised of light glass sculptures and a multichannel soundscape created with ca.500 collected audio recordings from 6 continents, 40 countries, 140 cities, and towns around the world since the corona lockdown.
+Dating from March 2020 to March 2021, I invited artists, friends, colleagues, and people to send me recordings of their acoustic environments.

-I find it very relevant how, gradually, our noise footprint increases and how unaware we were (are?) of the huge impact it has.
-This has brought me to reflect on: How do we imagine ourselves as listening objects, bodies?
-The need to understand our own acoustic agency and how it tunes in or makes sense with our and other sonic environments.
+Hence, I am involved in how we listen and interpret our surroundings, especially amid a global pandemic and its partial lockdowns in different time frames, intensities, and outcomes.
+As a result, it has become more relevant to me how, gradually, our noise footprint increases and how unaware we were (are?) of its huge impact.
+This has brought me to reflect on the need to understand our own acoustic agency and how it tunes in or makes sense with our and other sonic environments: How do we imagine ourselves as listening objects/ bodies?

-Connecting Acoustic Spaces exhibits these recordings through sound and light glass sculptures with a multichannel soundscape.
+Connecting Acoustic Spaces delves into this acoustic agency through conductive materials such as glass that, in turn, create sonic shell-like-dwellings from multichannel soundscapes.
 The glass creatures create personal acoustic arenas for those specific pandemic audio files collected and shared by my peripheral community.

-These biological shell creatures serve as a protectorate and demarcation of acoustic spaces allowing us to observe and listen.
-The shelter became a means to isolate an ecology at the same time it made an idealistic environment differentiated from the exterior of the present acoustic moment.
+These biological shell creatures protect and demarcate acoustic spaces, allowing us to observe and listen.
+The shelter becomes a means to isolate an ecology that simultaneously makes an ideal environment differentiated from the exterior of their present acoustic moment.

-I created these fictions inspired by nature acoustic shapes for these audio files to re-exist and resonate.
-These sheltered sounds can be heard and felt through the transparency and reflection of glass.
+I have created these fictions inspired by nature's acoustic shapes for these audio files to re-exist and resonate.
+These sheltered sounds can be heard and felt through the transparency and reflection of the glass.

-The sculptures will embody all those different listening ears.
+The sculptures thus embody all those different listening ears.

 I will like to thank everyone who contributed with sound and Simon Veres for his endless support.